noplanman/tsu-helper/README.md

 Opening single posts is easier than ever!

 ![Open Single Post][open-single-post]
-- Just double click the header are of any post or share to open the single post itself.
+- Just double click the header of any post or share to open the single post itself.
 - To open the single post in a new window or tab, hold down the "Shift" key while double clicking.

 ###Stay up to date!
 Whenever a new update is available, you will be notified visually.
 The username link on the top right will get an orange background and the [About window](#about) will get a new button, making your update just 1 click away.

+![Menu item has update][menu-item-update]
 ![Update Notification][update-notification]

 ##Installation